NCATSTranslator/ReasonerAPI/examples/Attributes/publications.md

 }
 ```

-**4c.** When some of the publications supporting the Edge are in CURIE/URI format and others are free-text, the ingesting KP MUST create two 'publications' Attributes: one to hold those reported in CURIE and URI format, and a second to hold those described as free-text:
+**4c.** When some of the publications supporting the Edge are in **CURIE/URI format** and others are **free-text**, the ingesting KP MUST **create two 'publications' Attributes**: one to hold those reported in CURIE and URI format, and a second to hold those described as free-text:

 ```json